 In 2017 we did a post on petrol vs diesel for the SA market.
 Three years on and we’re taking a more in-depth look at the real cost of diesel and the misperceptions that still surround different fuel types.

 Fuel pricing and vehicle consumption figures play a big role for most of us when we’re considering a new car.
-The current cost of a litre of 95 petrol is R14.82, while a litre of diesel will cost you R14.06.
+As of June 2021 the cost of a litre of 95 petrol is R17.13, while a litre of diesel will cost you R14.66 (500PPM).

 At first glance, the lower price for diesel seems to make it the obvious choice, but there are many more factors to consider.
 First and foremost is the evolution of engine technology.
 Manufacturers are constantly refining their engine technology, which means we have some very impressive fuel consumption figures to choose from.
 The Suzuki Ignis (petrol engine), for example, has an average fuel consumption of 4,9L/100km with an automatic transmission.
 Just a few years ago, that was almost unheard of.
 Manufacturers are pushing hard to lower consumption and emissions on petrol engines, and the results are brilliant.